dimsav/blog/_posts/2015-02-13-learn-hard-play-hard.md

 avatar a couple of light bulbs came on above the heads of some readers.
 Yitzchok did a keynote on how to maximize your growth as a software developer.
 Where he covered things like:

-* The importance of php mentoring.
+* The importance of PHP mentoring.
 * The benefits of pair programming.
 * Benefits of being active on side projects.
 * The code-chain, which basically comes down to planning your coding days and how important this is doing this day by day.
 And also planning in a break in between.